 This branch of Chubby Cheeks is open 8am-6pm, all year round, closing only for public holidays.
 We felt the team offer a good standard of care and education and an excellent value option for local parents (full time care 5 days a week, 3 terms per year is priced at 25,000aed).

 Children tend to progress to British curriculum schools on leaving (Scholars International, Sharjah English School are popular) although a significant number also move to the not for profit- Australian/IB curriculum Victoria International School.
+In 2020, the Chubby Cheeks team made its first move into school ownership and now operates Deira Private School in Dubai where a nursery is also included.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.